How Do You Cope With Alcoholism As A Student?

 At this stage, you drink too much and longer than you intend to drink.
 You may feel out-of-control of your drinking.

 You know you have a problem and you try to quit drinking.
 But it seems like your body is not cooperating.
-When you go cold turkey, withdrawal symptoms show up.
+When you go cold turkey, withdrawal issues such as stress get worse.